spotlightpa/poor-richard/content/support/state-college.md

 [[blocks]]
   hed =  "Talk of the Town"
   copy = "Spotlight PA’s free weekly newsletter with a fresh, positive look at the incredible people, beautiful places, and delicious food Pennsylvania has to offer.
-Plus events, guides, best-of, and more." layout = "signup" list = "talkofthetown" gaCategory= "newsletters:statecollege" gaForm= "newsletters:statecollege-full" hiddenField= "newsletter/talkofthetown-hidden.html" cta= "Subscribe"
+Plus events, guides, best-of, and more." image = "2022/06/01hb-484c-z2hw-3tfc.jpeg" layout = "signup" list = "talkofthetown" gaCategory= "newsletters:statecollege" gaForm= "newsletters:statecollege-full" hiddenField= "newsletter/talkofthetown-hidden.html" cta= "Subscribe" disclaimer="please add newsletters@spotlightpa.org to your contacts, or check your spam folder and mark it as “not spam.”"

 [[blocks]]
 layout = "supplemental"